FBW41-2/class-notes/README.md

 **This repo belongs to you and your classmates, do your bit to make it a cool space :)**

-## a note on the .gitkeep files
+## A Note on the .gitkeep Files

-Each directory in this repo has been initialised with an empty **.gitkeep** file in order to have git track the module/sub-module organisation. *The .gitkeep file in each subdirectory can and should be systematically deleted once the subdirectory contains other files (and is thus tracked by git).
+Each directory in this repo has been initialised with an empty .gitkeep file in order to have git track the module/sub-module organisation.
+The .gitkeep file in each subdirectory can and should be systematically deleted once the subdirectory contains other files (and is thus tracked by git).